ntk148v/til/linux/network-performance-ultimate-guide.md

   - The application may run on CPU A, kernel puts the packets in the queue of CPU B.
   - CPU A can only use its own cache, the cached packets in CPU B become useless.
 - RFS extends RPS further for the applications.
+- RFS is only available if the kconfig symbol `CONFIG_RPS` is enabled.
 - Instead of the per-queue hash-to-CPU map, RFS maintains a global flow-to-CPU table, `rps_sock_flow_table`.
 The size of this table can be adjusted:

 ```shell